taca/docs/docs/manual/layout/site-structure/configure-pages.ja.md

 Contao instance, since you can only have one _physical_ `favicon.ico` file in your document root otherwise.
 This will enable you to show the correct favicon per domain, if any non-HTML resources are displayed in the browser directly (like images or PDFs, etc.).
+You can set a favicon only once for the same domain.
+This must be done in the fallback language.

 {{% notice "warning" %}}
 Keep in mind that this will not work if you already have a physical `favicon.ico` file in your document root, as the